5 Technical Questions You Should Ask When Selecting A Website Development Agency

 Many development firms are great at coding and building websites, but they don't necessarily understand all of the intricacies of networks and servers and the important role that they play in the performance of a website.
 The speed and performance of your site impact your search rank, as well as the overall user experience.

 A good developer should be able to confidently explain the specific performance that you should expect from the web server that will be used to host your site.
-With the ever decreasing cost of hosting plans and the increasing capacity and speed that are now available, there is typically not a good reason to put most sites on a shared hosting environment.
+With the ever-decreasing cost of hosting plans and the increasing capacity and speed that are now available, there is typically not a good reason to put most sites on a shared hosting environment.
 Private or Virtual Private Server (VPS) environments typically provide the best cost-benefit for most websites.

 You should also stay away from hosting your site within your internal network.
-Keeping your site in an external environment helps protect your network from potential intrusions that could originate from the website and vise versa.
+Keeping your site in an external environment helps protect your network from potential intrusions that could originate from the website and vice versa.
 Most sites can also benefit from the monitoring and backup services that are available from external providers that may not be readily available for a web server in an internal network.

 4) How do you optimize code?